-A sensorineural hearing loss is typically a permanent type of hearing loss that usually can be helped with hearing aids.
+A sensorineural hearing loss is typically permanent, but can usually be managed with properly prescribed hearing aids.

 A mixed hearing loss occurs when someone has a combination of a sensorineural hearing loss and a conductive hearing loss.

-In today’s technologically advanced world, hazardous noise levels have become part of our daily life.
-Off the job, our hearing is assaulted by noise from traffic, construction and lawnmowers.
+In today’s world, hazardous noise levels have become part of our daily lives.
+This can come from traffic, construction and lawnmowers.

 On the job, noise is generated by office or industrial equipment, machinery and power tools.
-Even recreational activities such as hunting, snowmobiling and listening to loud music can affect your hearing.
+Even recreational activities such as hunting, snowmobiling, and listening to loud music can adversely affect your hearing.

-Protect your hearing because it is irreplaceable.
+You need to protect your hearing because it is irreplaceable.
 Avoid harmful noise levels.
 If you have to shout to be heard or if speech sounds muffled after leaving a noisy area, then the level is too high.
-It is recommended that hearing protection be worn in noisy situations at home and on the job.
-Earplugs or earmuffs are available from your Audiologist and provide good protection.
+Hearing protection should be worn in noisy environments and a wide variety of general or specialized earplugs are available at Brampton Audiology.